DataSnowman/analytics-accelerator/workspace/synapse-workspace/README.md

 Further information can be found: [Create a Managed private endpoint to your data source](https://docs.microsoft.com/en-us/azure/synapse-analytics/security/how-to-create-managed-private-endpoints)

-### Step 2 - Open up the storage accout created by the deployment and navigate to Access Control (IAM) and click on + Add and choose Add role assignment
+### Step 2 - Assign your user to Storage Blob Data Contributor role

+Open up the storage account created by the deployment and navigate to Access Control (IAM) and click on + Add and choose Add role assignment

 ![Step 2a](https://raw.githubusercontent.com/DataSnowman/analytics-accelerator/main/images/2a.png)

-	Role - Search for Storage Blob Data Contributor Select - Search for your user and select it
+`Role` - Search for Storage Blob Data Contributor

+`Select` - Search for your user and select it

 Click Save

 ![Step 2b](https://raw.githubusercontent.com/DataSnowman/analytics-accelerator/main/images/2b.png)